 Today, about 40% of Millennials say they are bored with standard juice flavors, which has prompted bottled juice companies to get creative with their options (yes, that’s how kale ended up in your juice).
 That said, there are only so many possibilities with bottled juice.
 If you aren’t a fan of a company’s offerings, you may be out of luck.
 But when you use commercial juice machines to create menu options at your restaurant, market, fitness studio, or juice bar, you’ll be able to offer many more options to your customers.
 Whether you allow them to completely customize their beverage of choice or do a regular rotation of new flavor combinations, you’ll be providing them with more variety and more control.
 Ultimately, that means greater customer satisfaction and a greater likelihood of repeat business.

 This isn’t to say that fresh bottled juices have a lower quality of ingredients.
 But when you compare many of the conventional juices you’ll find in the aisles of your supermarket with the fresh-squeezed juices you can get at a juice bar, the differences may be staggering.
 The process of making those store-bought juices may involve decreasing the actual number of nutrients in the carton — and of course, there may be additives that customers simply don’t want.
 In contrast, juice bar staff members will make their products from scratch right in front of the customer.
-Not only is the produce itself fresh, but the product is made and consumed right away (no additives necessary).
+Not only is the produce itself carefully sourced and fresh, but the product is made and consumed right away (no additives necessary).
 That means better quality control and better branding that can encourage consumers to choose your juice bar over what’s available to buy at the grocery store.

 As we mentioned earlier, opening a juice bar would allow for the possibility of letting customers tailor their orders to fit their preferences.
 That’s a huge plus for many consumers.
 But even more than that, running a juice bar provides an opportunity to really connect to local customers.
 That’s an experience that can’t be replicated when you sell juice in a carton or a bottle.
 Even if your store stocks independent juice makers’ products, you still don’t get a chance to create something special for customers.
 But by having a juice bar in your store or restaurant, you can make those long-lasting connections and keep consumers coming back for the unique products you offer.